 The Transparency Issue

 Transparency is really important when it comes to greenhouses; they need to be able to pass through as much natural light as possible through the panes.
 Not so long ago, it was believed that the glass panes are much better, but lately, experts seem to agree that the panes made of rigid plastics like the acrylic or the polycarbonate are much better when it come to the light transmission.
 However, over time, these plastic panes turn yellow, mostly because of the amount of the UV radiation that gets contained.
 This is something that does not happen with glass, and that is why, on the long run, the glass is a much better choice here.
-If you need air conditioning inside a greenhouse, you don’t have any other alternative other than portable air conditioners.
+If you need air conditioning inside a greenhouse, you don’t have any other alternative except for a portable air conditioner.

 The price is another important issue when you have to choose between the two materials.
 Immediately, it should be said that the plastic and the polycarbonate is much cheaper than glass, but the problem here lies in the fact that the plastic ages and has to be replaced after a couple of years, while this problem is nonexistent when it comes to glass.
 Toughened glass seems to be the better choice.